J-M-Moore/applgrid_docker/README.md

 docker build -t applgrids .
 ```

-You should then be able to run the docker image with:
+You should then be able to run the Docker image with:

 ```
 docker run -it applgrids